MicrosoftDocs/biztalk-docs/his/esso/password-synchronization3.md

 ---
-description: "Learn more about: Password Synchronization"
+description: "Learn about Password Synchronization, that is used to simplify the administration of the Single Sign-On (SSO) credential database."
 title: "Password Synchronization3 | Microsoft Docs"
 ms.custom: ""
 ms.date: "11/30/2017"